sensu/sensu-docs/content/sensu-core/2.0/reference/entities.md

 arch         |
 -------------|------
-description  | The entity's system architecture. required     | false type         | string example      | {{< highlight shell >}}"arch": "amd64" {{</ highlight >}}
+description  | The entity's system architecture.
+This value is determined by the Go binary architecture, as a function of runtime.GOARCH.
+An `amd` system running a `386` binary will report the arch as `386`. required     | false type         | string example      | {{< highlight shell >}}"arch": "amd64" {{</ highlight >}}